What is the Purpose of Weather Vanes on Texas and Oklahoma Farms? - Fort Worth - 1

 Influence of dry high pressure, inland winds >> Clear and dry weather, heat in summer

-On Texas farms, tasks such as planting, harvesting, pest control, and livestock management are influenced by the weather, making the weather vane very important:
+On Texas farms, the weather vane plays a crucial role in determining tasks such as planting, harvesting, pest control, and livestock management based on the weather:

-If a north wind suddenly blows → "Cold air is coming, I need to be careful of frost tonight"
+A sudden north wind blows → "Cold air is coming; I need to be careful of frost tonight."

-Weather vanes on Texas farms have also been used as decorative items that express local identity and pride, featuring shapes of animals like horses, cattle, pigs, and chickens, reflecting the main livestock or regional characteristics of the farm.
+Weather vanes on Texas farms have also served as decorative items that express local identity and pride.
+Animal shapes like horses, cattle, pigs, and chickens are common, reflecting the main livestock or regional characteristics of the farm.

 Ultimately, the weather vane on Texas farms has become a symbol deeply rooted in the region's history, culture, and agricultural environment, transcending its role as a simple weather tool.
-Even today, its beauty and significance inspire many.
+Today, its beauty and significance continue to inspire many.